Fraud Blocker

 4. Check the Number of New Pages Indexed

-Use site:domain.com in Google Search Box to see the number of pages indexed by Google.
-The number of pages indexed will likely drop off post-launch.
-Once 301s are picked up, this number should climb back up.
-Be sure to check that there aren’t duplicate pages being indexed either.
+Use the query "site:[yourdomain.com]" in the Google search box to see the number of pages indexed by Google.
+Replace "[yourdomain.com]" with your actual website domain.
+The number of indexed pages will likely decrease immediately after launch.
+However, once the 301 redirects are recognized, this number should increase again.
+It's also important to ensure that no duplicate pages are being indexed.

 5. Monitor Google Search Console Errors